Man, this card looks amazing! 4x cash back, $100 in annual hotel credit, and…

 Let’s look at two, seemingly identical travel cards:

-- The Chase Sapphire Reserve® Card costs an eye-watering $550 per year, offers a 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+- The Chase Sapphire Reserve® Card costs an eye-watering $550 per year and 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $900 toward travel when you redeem through Chase Ultimate Rewards®..
 You’ll earn 10x points on Chase Dining purchases and hotel and car rentals booked through Chase Ultimate Rewards®, 5x points on flights booked through Chase Ultimate Rewards®, 3x points on restaurants and all other travel (purchased outside of Chase Ultimate Rewards®), and 1x points on all other eligible purchases.

-Sure, the fancy-schmancy Chase Sapphire Reserve® Card has more cash back (10x) and a higher redemption bonus within Chase Ultimate Rewards® (1.5x vs. 1.25x) than its sibling, but neither of those justifies a $455 price difference.
+Sure, the fancy-schmancy Chase Sapphire Reserve® Card has more cash back and a higher redemption bonus within Chase Ultimate Rewards® than its sibling, but neither of those justifies the annual fee price difference.

-That is, until you consider the former’s annual cash bonuses.
+That is until you consider the cash bonuses.
 The Chase Sapphire Reserve® Card includes the following credits:

 - $300 Annual Travel Credit.